mongodb/chatbot/ingest/README.md

 given date.
 For pages that have been deleted, the command deletes any corresponding embeddings in the database.
 If a page is new or has been updated, the command regenerates the corresponding embeddings for that page.

+## Configuration

+To configure the ingest tool, provide an `ingest.config.js` file.
+The default export of this file must be a `Config` object.
+See [Config.ts](./src/Config.ts) for details.

 ## Development